Bristow Producers: History

 In 1923, Bristow, Oklahoma first hosted minor league baseball and won the league championship.
 Bristow became members of the reformed eight–team Class D level Oklahoma State League as the league expanded from six teams to eight.
 The Bristow Producers began Oklahoma State League play on May 20, 1923.
-The Clinton Bulldogs, Cushing Refiners, Drumright Boosters, Duncan Oilers, El Reno Railroaders, Guthrie, Oklahoma and Shawnee Indians joined the Producers in league play.
+The Clinton Bulldogs, Cushing Refiners, Drumright Boosters, Duncan Oilers, El Reno Railroaders, Guthrie Linters and Shawnee Indians joined the Producers in league play.

-The Bristow Producers ended the 1923 Oklahoma State League season with a record of 66–56 to place 3rd in the overall standings under managers James Payne and Ralph Heatley.
+The Bristow Producers ended the 1923 Oklahoma State League season with a record of 66–56 to place third in the overall standings under managers James Payne and Ralph Heatley.
 As the league played a split–season schedule, Duncan won the first–half standings and Bristow won the second–half standings.
-In the playoff, the Bristow Producers swept the Duncan Oilers in 4 games to win the Oklahoma State League championship.
+In the playoff, the Bristow Producers swept the Duncan Oilers in four games to win the Oklahoma State League championship.
 The final overall regular season standings were led by Duncan Oilers (71–53), Clinton Bulldogs (63–60), Cushing Refiners (67–53), Guthrie (57–64), El Reno Railroaders (56–63), Shawnee Indians (54–60) and Drumright Boosters/Ponca City Poncans (46–71).

-In their final season, the Bristow Producers placed 2nd overall in the 1924 Oklahoma State League, as the league folded during the season.
-Although Bristow remained solid, other 1924 league franchises were unstable after the league began play on April 24, 1924.
-Guthrie moved to McAlester on May 24, 1924, the Ardmore Bearcats moved to become the Pawhuska Huskies on June 8, 1924, on the same day MCalister moved to Wewoka-Holdenville, before the team eventually settled in Enid on July 6, 1924.
+In their final season, the Bristow Producers placed second overall in the 1924 Oklahoma State League, as the league folded during the season.
+Although Bristow remained financially solid, the other 1924 league franchises were unstable after the league began play on April 24, 1924.
+Guthrie moved to McAlester on May 24, 1924, the Ardmore Bearcats moved to become the Pawhuska Huskies on June 8, 1924, on the same day McAlester moved to Wewoka-Holdenville, before the team eventually settled in Enid on July 6, 1924.